rlabidin/ab-si-dismiss-all-viewed/Readme.md

 ## Changelog

-Document the changes made in each version of your plugin.
-Follow a consistent format.

 ### [1.0.0] - 2025-03-28
 * Initial release of Dismiss-All Viewed Notices.

 ## Upgrade Notice

-This plugin does not store any of its won data so updates will be quick & simple.
+This plugin does not store any of its own data so updates will be quick & simple.

 ## Support